 The Park Hangout tent is full of fun and games like Giant Chess, Giant Jenga, Giant Guess Who and a whole lot more.

-The People’s Front Room and the Stage provide an all-day live soundtrack to the comings and goings of the festival, so if your children like to dance, sing along or just listen, there is always something for them to feast their ears on.
+The Woodburner Tent and the Stage provide an all-day live soundtrack to the comings and goings of the festival, so if your children like to dance, sing along or just listen, there is always something for them to feast their ears on.

 For budding space scientists, bookworms, players, and thinkers alike, HowTheLightGetsIn has plenty on offer to keep children busy.

-At HowTheLightGetsIn we are passionate about making philosophy, science, and politics interesting and accessible for people of all ages, which is why we offer 30% off festival tickets for under-25s.
+At HowTheLightGetsIn we are passionate about making philosophy, science, and politics interesting and accessible for people of all ages, which is why we offer 30% off festival tickets for students and under-25s.

 We’re not only about intellectual intensity at HowTheLightGetsIn - there is also an amazing line up of musicians.
 Whether it’s bewitching vocals and lyrical tales or chart-topping pop and cutting edge DJs that excite your ears, we’ve got a wealth of musical talent coming to play.
 Or if it’s a laugh you’re after, our comedy line up is showcasing household names as well as rising stars.
 A note to parents though, some of the comedy may include explicit content or strong language.

-The Hat Sessions are also a great way of learning in a more interactive environment: from practicing opening your mind in order to have better conversations with those we disagree with (How To Help Your Body Help Your Mind), to the possibilities of space travel (How To Land on Mars).
+The Hat Sessions are also a great way of learning in a more interactive environment: from practicing how to get your ideas across to people (How To Excite People With Your Ideas), to the hugely informing and entertaining workshop Philosophy of the Senses.

 For a full list of events suitable for teenagers, please see our programme page.